-In addition, we give at-risk suppliers the names of labour agents that have been associated with the recruitment of underage workers.
-We also offer guidance on working with other agents, including ensuring that the agent has appropriate licences and permits, conducting regular audits of the agent’s recruitment practices and reporting violations to Apple and the local government.
+In addition, we give at-risk suppliers the names of employment agencies that have been associated with the recruitment of underage workers.
+We also offer guidance on working with other agencies, including ensuring that the agency has the appropriate licences and permits, conducting regular audits of the agency’s recruitment practices, and reporting violations to Apple and the local government.

 Setting standards for hiring students.

 In China, many students are required by their school programmes to complete fieldwork (internships) as part of their curriculum.
 Our suppliers must follow strict standards when hiring students as interns or apprentices.
 For example, student working hours must comply with legal restrictions and not conflict with school attendance.
 Suppliers must also ensure that the education programme requirements adhere to laws and regulations.
 We’ve discovered that some elements of these programmes are poorly run, and the cyclical nature of internship work makes it difficult to catch problems.
 In 2013, we will require suppliers to provide the number of student workers along with school affiliations so we can monitor this issue more carefully.
 We’ve begun to partner with industry consultants to help our suppliers improve their policies, procedures and management of internship programmes to go beyond what the law requires.

 Stopping excessive recruitment fees and bonded labour.